Varsity and Novice Contests

 Entry Submission

 All entries must be submitted on a flash drive or memory card that can be read by a Mac computer.
-All flash drivesand/or SD cards will be returned.
+All flash drives and/or SD cards will be returned.
 All entries must be delivered in Quicktime (.mov) or .MP4 (preferred) format (H.264 compression preferred).
 The file must be labeled with your school code.
+NOTE: There is a possibility we will have a new upload system in place that will not require flash drives.
+We will know in plenty of time to clarify the process if we do move to online uploading instead of flash drives.

 Deadlines